Now open for Cohort

 • Accessibility: Cameras are optional, chat participation is welcome, and sensory-friendly pacing is respected

-Each Women’s ADHD Therapy Group cohort is limited to 6 members to ensure depth, trust, and individual attention.
+Each AuDHD Therapy Group cohort is limited to 6 members to ensure depth, trust, and individual attention.
+Needs at least 4 to start.

-Unmasked: Women’s ADHD Therapy Group is for California-based adults (ages 21–45) who identify as women, femmes, or nonbinary and who:
+Unmasked: AuDHD Therapy Group is for California-based adults (ages 21–45) who identify as women, femmes, or nonbinary and who:

-Have been diagnosed with ADHD as an adult or self-diagnosed, and still trying to make sense of what that means.
+Have been diagnosed with ADHD or Autism as an adult or self-diagnosed, and still trying to make sense of what that means.

 Struggle with emotional ups and downs, people-pleasing, or the pressure to always “keep it together”.